-You can actually put your newsletter signup in the about us page, resources page, and their web pages as well.
+You can put your newsletter signup on the about us page, resources page, and web pages.

 Utilizing Exit Intent Popups

-Exit-intent Popups has always been an effective email marketing strategy, something very basic but yet highly effective.
+Exit-intent Popups have always been an effective email marketing strategy, something very basic yet highly effective.

 It is one of the proven methods to collect email addresses from your visitors.
 This one specifically targets the website visitors that are leaving your website or going to leave your website.

 Exit-intent popups are triggered when the website visitor tries to leave your webpage.
-Their more upgrades happened that made this even better.
+More upgrades happened, which made this even better.

-Now it relies on the people’s mouse tracking and detecting their movements, so when the cursor seems to move towards the cross button, and exit-intent popup appears.
+Now it relies on the people’s mouse tracking and detecting their movements, so when the cursor seems to move towards the cross button, an exit-intent popup appears.

 These exit-intent popups are great for two primary reasons –

-- First they do not disturb the reader or visitor while they are on the page, since it only appear when they try to leave
+- First, they do not disturb the reader or visitor while they are on the page since it only appears when they try to leave.

 - Secondly, since it is a popup, it becomes almost impossible to ignore it.